 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 On one hand, your student loans enable you to earn your degree and get qualified for high-paying jobs.
-But repaying that debt can eat away at your paycheck, not to mention cause a lot of stress in your day-to-day life.
+But repaying that debt can eat away at your paycheck and cause a lot of stress in your day-to-day life.

-Just as the effects of student loan debt on the individual level are a mix of positive and negative, so too is its effect on the economy.
-With Americans owing a collective $1.5 trillion in student loans, we took a closer look at how this debt impacts the U.S. economy.
+Just as the effects of student loans on the individual level are a mix of positive and negative, so too are their impact on the economy.
+With Americans owing a collective $1.71 trillion in student loans, we took a closer look at how this debt impacts the U.S. economy.